egandavidpatrick-del/AutoRegisterUpdater/README.md

 David Egan

 Sole Software Developer, Systems Designer, and Solutions Architect for the Auto Document Issue Register Updater (Case Study – Custom Utility Application)

-**Note:** The Auto Document Issue Register Updater software is not commercially availabe.
+**Note:** The Auto Document Issue Register Updater software is not commercially available.

 <a href="https://www.linkedin.com/in/davidpatrickegan">LinkedIn</a>